 Are your chickens scratching relentlessly, losing feathers, and generally in a miserable mood?
 If so, they probably have mites – or poultry lice.
 These nasty little infestations happen frequently, especially when birds are living in close quarters.

 Chicken mites will not kill your birds unless untreated for an extended period of time.
-Thankfully, mites and poultry lice are fairly easy to both get rid of and prevent without being reduce to using potentially harmful chemical products on the flock.
+Thankfully, mites and poultry lice are fairly easy to both get rid of and prevent without being reduced to using potentially harmful chemical products on the flock.

 When the bird scratches at the mites and creates open wounds, the other chicks are prone to attacking the bird after being drawn to the sight and smell of blood – this happens even more frequently when raising turkeys.

-What Are Chickens Mites How Can You Tell If The Flock Is Infested?
+How Can You Tell If The Flock Is Infested?

 The mites and lice travel from host to host in search of a home, much like human lice.
-They can be transmitted from bird to bird or often times, from rodents and other animals who lived near the chicken coop and run area.
+They can be transmitted from bird to bird or often times, from rodents and other animals who live near the chicken coop and run area.